-These tagged files are copies of current files with .Old.. prepended to the filename.
-For example, the tagged file for the volume command is /sbin/.old..vdump.
+These tagged files are copies of current files with .old.. prepended to the file name.
+For example, the tagged file for the vdump command is /sbin/.old..vdump.
 Tagged files are created in the same file system as the original files.

-Each tagged file has an AdvFS property, DEC_VERSION_TAG, set on it.
-If a member's sysconfigtab rolls ver lookup attribute is set to 1, pathname resolution includes determining whether a specified filename has a .Old..filename copy and whether the copy has the DEC_VERSION_TAG property set on it.
+Each tagged file has an AdvFS property, DEC VERSION TAG, set on it.
+If a member's sysconfigtab rolls ver lookup attribute is set to 1, pathname resolution includes determining whether a specified filename has a .Old..filename copy and whether the copy has the DEC VERSION TAG property set on it.
 If both conditions are met, the requested file operation is transparently diverted to use the .Old..filename version of the file.

-Note that file system operations on directories are not bound by this .old.. restraint.
+Note that file system operations on directories are not bound by this .Old.. restraint.
 For example, you will see both versions of a file listed when you issue the 1s command of a directory on any cluster member during a rolling upgrade.

-The upgrade commands control when a member runs on tagged files by setting that member's sysconfigtab rolls_ver_lookup variable.
+The upgrade commands control when a member runs on tagged files by setting that member's sysconfigtab rolls ver lookup variable.
 The commands set the value to 1 when the member must run on tagged files, and to 0 when the member must not run on tagged files.
 The only member that never runs on tagged files is the lead member (the first member to roll).